k3vvie83/SimpleExpenditureTracker/README.md

 - To start application from build:
   - From console/terminal, type `docker run -d -p 80:80 --name application --link database:database simple_expenditure_tracker:1.0` to start the container image
-  - Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *CONTAINER ID*
+  - Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *'CONTAINER ID'*

   **Alternatively**

 - To start application from docker pull:
   - From console/terminal, type `docker run -d -p 80:80 --name application --link database:database kevinchan83/simple_expenditure_tracker:1.0` to pull the container from docker hub and then start the container image
-  - Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *CONTAINER ID*
+  - Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *'CONTAINER ID'*

 How to use the application